 As part of my routine as a coach, I often have to deal with different kinds of resistance.
-Over the coming weeks, I aim to aggregate the different types of resistance traits I have encountered so far.
+In this two part series, I aim to aggregate these different types of resistance traits I have encountered.
 Furthermore, you will learn most, if not all, of my trial-and-error approaches to overcome coaching/change resistance.
-Certainly you can find proper research of the types I mention here but this series of blog posts also works as a reminder to myself :)

 List of resistance types I have seen so far:

 Bear in mind that everything I suggest here is strongly dependent on the context of your coaching engagement at the team and individual levels.
 At the end of the day, it’s up to your own judgement to try them with your coaches.
 Remember, there’s no one size fit all solution.

 - Something or someone else is the problem